JChenJChen/practice/codeSignal/codeSignal_bash_shell_scripting.md

 # Clear any previous files
 rm -rf /tmp/big_files

-# Display the disk usage of the filesystem containing the /tmp directory.
+# Display the disk usage of /tmp dir -- in bytes
 echo "Filesystem usage:"
 df $FILESYSTEM
 echo

+# Display the disk usage of /tmp dir -- human-readable
 echo "Filesystem usage with -h" df -h $FILESYSTEM echo

-# Display the disk usage of all files and directories under /tmp
+# Display the disk usage of all files and dirs under /tmp -- in bytes
 echo "Directory usage with -h" du -h $FILESYSTEM echo

+# Display the disk usage of all files and dirs under /tmp -- human-readable
 echo "Directory usage with -sh" du -sh $FILESYSTEM echo

 # Create a new directory with a big file, and print out disk usage statistics
 echo "Creating a 10 MB file"